echtlersebastian/PersoChecker/README.md

 [![Do i need to wait longer?](https://github.com/echtlersebastian/PersoChecker/actions/workflows/dotnet.yml/badge.svg)](https://github.com/echtlersebastian/PersoChecker/actions/workflows/dotnet.yml)

 (Green means, that i need to wait longer.
 As soon, as it turns red, i will be able to create an appointment and pick up my new Personalausweis!)

-# Why do we need something like this?
-The Guy at the counter in 🤡Bürgerbüro🤡 was telling me, that i will not get any notification about the status of my personalausweis.
-He said: "just check the website mentioned on the printed Abholschein and type in your Ausweisnummer.
-It is working like the Package Tracking at DHL".
-But it does not work like DHL.
-Because i get notified about my packages at DHL.
-And i am that kind of guy, that forgets about an Personalausweis and will never Pick it up from the 🤡Bürgerbüro🤡.
-Thats why i wrote a bot to Notify me.
-Ten Lines of Code written by me, so not that complicated.
-If 🤡Bürgerbüro🤡 want to offer an Notificationservice about the Personalausweises to everybody, just send me a 🕊Brieftaube🕊 or whatever kind of Communication tool you use, i will provide you a basic Solution, that does the job for free.
-Thats not Rocketscience. 🚀🚀🚀🚀🚀🚀🚀🚀

 # What it does:
  - Selenium Test opening the Website muenchen.de/pass and entering my Abholcode.